Queenstown, Singapore: Etymology

 Queenstown was named after Queen Elizabeth II to mark Her Majesty's coronation in 1953.
-The area was previously known by the Mandarin Chinese name Wu-wei-gang (Wade Giles: Wu-wei-kang), or in Hokkien as Boh Beh Kang.
+The area was previously known by the Hokkien name Boh Beh Kang (无尾涧 (無尾澗, Bô-bé-kàn)).
 The arterial road Queensway was officially named in 1954.

 History

 Previously, the area which Queenstown currently occupies was a large swampy valley with a channel running through in a southeastern direction.
 On either side of this agricultural area were hills – feng xing and feng ling.
 The former was a rubber plantation and the latter, a cemetery also known as boh beh kang.
-The village in the area, with mainly Hokkien and Teochew-speaking dwellers was also the area was inhabited by hundreds of people in attap-roofed huts, cultivating vegetables, growing fruits and rearing pigs and chickens.
+The village in the area, with mainly Hokkien and Teochew-speaking dwellers was also the area inhabited by hundreds of people in attap-roofed huts, cultivating vegetables, growing fruits and rearing pigs and chickens.
 Buller Camp, a British military camp, was also set up there until 1953 when it was cleared for the new housing estate.

 During World War II, Pasir Panjang Ridge became a battleground during the Japanese Invasion of Singapore, where a fierce battle was fought between the defending Malay Regiment and the Japanese troops in February 1942.
 Despite its valiant efforts to defend Bukit Chandu (Opium Hill in Malay), a key strategic defence position, the Malay Regiment was eventually defeated as it was greatly outnumbered.
 In 2002, a war museum was opened in Bukit Chandu to commemorate the Battle of Pasir Panjang.

 In 1947, the Housing Committee of Singapore highlighted the problem of inadequate housing in Singapore.
 The report proposed the decentralisation of the population away from the city with the building of self-contained residential areas in the suburbs.
 This proposal was believed to be an influence of the New town movements in post-war Britain.